IncludeSecurity/RTSPhuzz/README.md

 StreamFUZZ is a Python script that does not utilize a fuzzing framework.
 Similar to our fuzzer, it fuzzes different parts of RTSP messages and sends them to a server.
 However, it is more simplistic; it doesn't fuzz as many messages or header fields as our fuzzer, it does not account for the types of the fields it fuzzes, and it does not keep track of sesisons for fuzzing sequences of messages.

-# Limitations / Potential Improvements
+# Limitations / Future Improvements

+This is a v1 release, we encourage you to think of ways to improve this tool and make it better.
+We will accept PRs and shout-outs for any bugs you find with this tool (@includesecurity).

 The code currently doesn't implement monitoring or restarting of the target, although an example GDB controlling Python script is provided with this tool as a base to form your own fuzzing harness enviornement.